 Clydeside Traditional Boatbuilders is one of the few remaining yards in Scotland to create wooden boats in the time-honoured fashion.
+Headed by expert boatbuilder Peter Matheson, their current project is a traditional Stroma yole, inspired by The Aegre and her voyage from Scotland to the South Pacific.

 It all started with Peter Matheson.

-Peter Matheson grew up in a ‘croft’ house in the small village of Bettyhill on the north coast of Scotland.
+Peter Matheson grew up in a croft house in the small village of Bettyhill on the north coast of Scotland.
 They had no electricity or running water, but he says this didn’t bother them as they had never had such luxuries.
 They had a good well and a warm peat fire.
 At 15, he went to sea school in North Wales and then joined the Merchant Navy.

 When they returned to Scotland, they started a small furniture-making business but then branched into repairing small vessels and then building new vessels for the local fishermen, eventually building trawlers and pleasure boats.